 As a young man, Applegarth was pals with Jack London who, as a great story teller, dreamt for a living.
 As a sign of early ambition, it’s notable that the two once bicycled from Oakland to Yosemite.
 Applegarth declined, however, to share London’s dream of spending a year at sea on a whaler, and instead, in the 1890’s, decided to pursue his own dream of becoming an architect and, on the encouragement of his mentor Bernard Maybeck, went to Paris to study at the Ecole des Beaux Arts.
 On completion of his studies, he intended to settle on the East Coast.
 But it was 1906, a fateful year for the young architect’s hometown, and, again on Maybeck’s urging, Applegarth decided to return to help rebuild The City left in ruins by the Great Earthquake and Fire—joining Maybeck and many other dreamers in realizing a new metropolis rising phoenix-like from the wreckage.

 But because he was just starting out on his career, Applegarth had no money for a studio, and so got creative and persuaded the newspaper, the San Francisco Call to agree to let him set up a studio on the top floor of their building.
 The price was right—free.
 The catch was that although the quake left the building still standing, it took the elevator out of commission, and Applegarth had to climb 40 stories each day to get to work!
-But from those heights, though, he had a panoramic view of San Francisco and could begin to help envision, and soon watch in actuality, his city coming back from the great disaster.
+From those heights, though, he had a panoramic view of San Francisco and could begin to help envision, and soon witness in reality, his city coming back from the great disaster.

 With energy and imagination like that, it was a remarkably short time before Applegarth and Maybeck, along with the likes of Daniel Burnham, Arthur Mathews and many others, including Alma and Adolph Spreckels, realized their dreams and rebuilt San Francisco.
 In 1915, to announce to the world its comeback, San Francisco hosted the Panama Pacific International Exposition.
 A second concept rendering we framed, shown at left, is Applegarth’s design for a monument to Portuguese navigators to be built for that event, although it was never constructed.
 The frame (corner detail below) is similar to but different in detail from the Legion of Honor frame.